data-driven geoscientist, software engineer, AI4S researcher

 Email: yeshantulsa@hotmail.com

 I have hybrid backgrounds in geoscience and computer science.
 My primary research interests lie in utilizing data-driven methods to explore and address Earth-related problems, particularly those in paleoclimate and paleogeography.
-I am also involved in projects related to geoscientific software development, quantitative stratigraphy, and spatiotemporal analytics.
-In addition, I am a participant of the Deep-time Digital Earth (DDE) project and co-founder of the GISphere educational platform.
+I have also been involved in projects related to geoscientific software development, quantitative stratigraphy, and spatiotemporal analytics.
+In addition, I was a participant of the Deep-time Digital Earth (DDE) project and co-founder of the GISphere Corporation.

 I finished my Ph.D. at University of Wisconsin-Madison where I worked on EarthCube projects and was co-advised by Shaun Marcott and Shanan Peters.
 I hold a master’s degree from the University of Tulsa supervised by Bryan Tapp with a focus in computational geomechanics.